xi/relatively-sticky/README.md

 # Relatively Sticky

-This is work in progress.

-*relatively sticky* is planned to be a drop-in replacement for the excellent [sticky-kit](https://github.com/leafo/sticky-kit).
+*relatively sticky* is a drop-in replacement for the excellent [sticky-kit](https://github.com/leafo/sticky-kit).
 The idea was to be able to have sticky elements within any scrollable element, not only window.
 But from the simple idea this grew into a rewrite of more or less the whole project.